 “Should’ve used the broom.”
 Sean held his finger under the running water and then applied pressure.
 Frank went to the shelf above the top of the steps and returned with a small bandage.
 Sean wrinkled a paper towel from the holder on the side of the fridge into his hands, then he finished by wiping them onto his red shirt.
 He reached for the bandage.

-“Let me,” Frank said.
-He peeled the paper off and removed the tabs.
+“Let me.”
+Frank peeled the paper off and removed the tabs.
 Sean pointed his finger below Frank’s chest.
 Frank lifted Sean’s hand up to his eyes, then he pulled the hand back down by the wrist and rolled the bandage up over the finger.
 He lifted his glasses from his nose and sat them up higher as Sean wiggled his digits at him.
 Frank stared past Sean’s fingers.
 He leaned Sean onto the edge of the sink.
 Sean held onto Frank’s arms.

 “She left.”
 Sean lifted his thighs away from the sink.
 Frank held him tight.
 Their lips mashed and their jeans unzipped.
 When they got off, they cleaned themselves up with paper towels and water from the sink.
 Frank cleaned his glasses with his shirt and went back to the freezer.
 He grabbed the tongs, pulled a lid out of the water, and set it on top of the next jar.
 Sean fixed his brown hair and felt of his pockets.

-“You didn’t have it out none,” Frank said.
-He tightened a ring around a lid.
+“You didn’t have it out none,” Frank tightened a ring around a lid.
 The jar busted.
 Glass shattered over the concrete.
 “Shit.
 Lose one every time.”
 He slid in his socks across the floor and stopped between the two shelves in the corner along the sink wall.
 He pulled a broom from behind the furthest shelf and grabbed some paper towels from the holder by the fridge.
 Maggie wagged her tail on the other side of the steps.
 She jumped up onto Frank as he came back over to the red splattered glass.
 “Down, Maggie, down.”
 She whined and came over to Sean.

 “Down Maggie,” Sean said.
 She jumped up onto him and ran her paws down his shirt.
 He grabbed them and held onto them.
 They danced while Frank swept and wiped up tomatoes.
 He held his palms out to Sean after he finished.

-“No cuts,” Frank said.
-He wiped the excess tomato juice from his hands onto his shirt.
+“No cuts,” Frank wiped the excess tomato juice from his hands onto his shirt.
 He pulled another lid up from the water with his tongs and set it on a jar.
 Sean set Maggie’s paws down as she licked his wrapped finger.
 He pulled his hand up and Maggie turned around.
 The side of her blond coat was red.

 “Hey Frank, Maggie’s bleeding.”